Compressed natural gas: Motor vehicles

 Worldwide, there were 14.8 million natural gas vehicles (NGVs) by 2011, with the largest numbers in Iran (4.07 million), Pakistan (2.85 million), Argentina (2.07 million), Brazil (1.7 million) and India (1.1 million), with the Asia-Pacific region leading with 5.7 million NGVs, followed by Latin America with almost four million vehicles.

 Several car and vehicle manufacturers, such as Fiat, Opel/General Motors, Peugeot, Volkswagen, Toyota, Honda, Maruti Suzuki, Hyundai, Tata Motors, and others, sell bi-fuel cars.
+In 1995, The Supreme Court of India decided that cars put into circulation after 1995 would have to run on unleaded fuel.
+At the beginning of 2005, 10,300 CNG busses and 20,000 CNG cars ran on Delhi's roads.
 In 2006 Fiat Siena Tetrafuel was introduced in the Brazilian market, equipped with a 1.4-litre FIRE engine that runs on E100, E25 (Standard Brazilian Gasoline), Ethanol, and CNG.

 Any existing petrol vehicle can be converted to a dual-fuel petrol/CNG vehicle.
 Authorized shops can do the retrofitting, which involves installing a CNG cylinder, plumbing, a CNG injection system, and electronics.
 The cost of installing a CNG conversion kit can often reach $8,000 on passenger cars and light trucks, and is usually reserved for vehicles that travel many miles each year.
 CNG costs about 50% less than petrol, and emits up to 90% fewer emissions than petrol.

 Locomotives

 CNG locomotives are operated by several railroads.
-The Napa Valley Wine Train successfully retrofitted a diesel locomotive to run on compressed natural gas before 2002.
+The Napa Valley Wine Train in the US successfully retrofitted a diesel locomotive to run on compressed natural gas before 2002.
 This converted locomotive was upgraded to utilize a computer-controlled fuel injection system in May 2008, and is now the Napa Valley Wine Train's primary locomotive.
 Ferrocarril Central Andino in Peru, has run a CNG locomotive on a freight line since 2005.
 CNG locomotives are usually diesel–electric locomotives that have been converted to use compressed natural gas generators instead of diesel generators to generate the electricity that drives the traction motors.
 Some CNG locomotives are able to selectively fire their cylinders only when there is a demand for power, which, theoretically, gives them a higher fuel-efficiency than conventional diesel engines.
 CNG is also cheaper than petrol or diesel fuel.